dolthub/data-analysis/transparency-in-coverage/README.md

 ## Getting started

-Try going to the `processors` folder and running
+Try going to the `python/processors` folder and running

 ```
 python example1.py